kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 * Add Text widget (or if you are feeling daring, experiment with the `Visual Editor` widget) to `Page Sidebar` widget.
 * Add some Latin filler text
-* Test if it works in the browser.
+* Test if it works in the browser

 ## Let's Style our Sidebar
-What if we want to adjust how our sidebar looks?
+* What if we want to adjust how our sidebar looks?

-Add some CSS that targets your `.sidebar` class.
+* Add some CSS that targets your `.sidebar` class

 `css/style.css`